← FRACTALREALITY.CA

 "Not quite" produces adjustment, not frustration

 The steelman fails when any virtue is missing.
 Without plasticity, you can't hold their view.
 Without access, their meaning gets distorted on the way to you.
+Without reliability, you abandon their position when it threatens yours.
 Without curiosity, you project instead of receive.
 Without validation, you declare instead of discover together.

 BIDIRECTIONAL